PavanBandichode/TA-FRONTEND-why-react-TRaaaa/block-BRaaay/index.md

 writeCode

-#### Requirements

-- Go through all the requirements you will find in `TODO.md` file inside `code` folder
+#### Steps to solve this exercise

+- You will find a folder named `code` that contains all the information
+- The folder contains a file named `TODO.md`
-- The folder also contains other files and assets you will need to make the app
+- `TODO.md` file contains the instruction to solve the exercise
-- Write code in respective files
+- Use the folder named `code` to keep the files used for creating the project
+- You can create any file you need